gmftbyGMFTBY/Copyisallyouneed/README.md

     lan2023copy,
     title={Copy is All You Need},
-    author={Tian Lan and Deng Cai and Yan Wang and Heyan Huang and Xian-Ling Mao}, booktitle={The Eleventh International Conference on Learning Representations }, year={2023},
+    author={Tian Lan and Deng Cai and Yan Wang and Heyan Huang and Xian-Ling Mao}, booktitle={The Eleventh International Conference on Learning Representations}, year={2023},
     url={https://openreview.net/forum?id=CROlOA9Nd8C}
 }